kubernetes/minikube/docs/drivers.md

 # Debian/Ubuntu (for Debian Stretch libvirt-bin it's been replaced with libvirt-clients and libvirt-daemon-system)
 $ sudo apt install libvirt-bin qemu-kvm
 # Fedora/CentOS/RHEL
-$ sudo yum install libvirt-daemon-kvm qemu-kvm
+$ sudo dnf install libvirt-daemon-kvm qemu-kvm

 # Add yourself to the libvirtd group (use libvirt group for rpm based distros) so you don't need to sudo
 # Debian/Ubuntu (NOTE: For Ubuntu 17.04 change the group to `libvirt`)